-For several years, Scottish Voices has given a performance at the Animusic Congress and Festival, held at various locations in Portugal (eg Braga, Tavira, Porto and Caldas da Rainha).
+For several years, Scottish Voices has given a performance at the Animusic Congress and Festival, held at various locations in Portugal (eg Braga, Tavira, Porto, Caldas da Rainha and Belmonte).
 The photo on the landing page of this website was taken in the auditorium of the Museu Jose Malhoa in Caldas da Rainha on July 5, 2018.

 European University of Cyprus